 You really don’t.
 Your visitors are being attacked by them on most websites already.
 They’ll be relieved.

-But never assume they are.
-Just because everyone is doing it doesn’t mean you have to follow the crowd.
+But never assume a popup is the way to go.
+Just because everyone is doing it doesn’t mean you have to blindly follow the crowd.